boundedcontext/bounded-context-language-sample/definitions.md

 Environments are their own universe.
 They contain all of the current domain schemas and keep a log of all commands issued to the environment, and all resulting events from those commands.

 This is where domain schemas are created, imported, reshaped, and tested.
-It may represent a particular release, a new clone of an existing environment, or just a new sandbox to playing around with a domain.
+It may represent a particular release, a new clone of an existing environment, or just a new sandbox for playing around with a domain.

 ### Creating an environment